NightRiderr77/PXN-SUB/README.md

 <div align="center">

-# PXN Shield — Custom Subscription Page for 3X-UI
+# PXN SUB — Custom Subscription Page for 3X-UI

 A single-file, self-contained subscription page for [3X-UI](https://github.com/MHSanaei/3x-ui), styled in the **PXN Stores LK** brand.
 Monochrome, premium, animated — with a live